xerocopy/Udacity-DataEngineer-CapstoneProject/README.md

 3. U.S. City Demographic Data: This data comes from OpenSoft. https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/
 4. Airport Code Table: This is a simple table of airport codes and corresponding cities. https://datahub.io/core/airport-codes#data

+These data are now available in my S3 buckets as well: arn:aws:s3:::myudacitycapstionprojectbucket

 Scope of the Project and End User Cases: